Skip to main content

 • 'paying' students in food and housing instead of paying wages.

 Exploitation like this is often an indicator that more perverse practices including slavery may be present.
-The modern slavery scenarios that students may be at risk of experiencing include:
+Modern slavery may include:

-• forced labour.
-For example, you may find yourself in a situation where you do not consider yourself free to stop working or to leave your place of work because of coercion, threat or deception.
+• Forced labour.
+For example, you may find yourself in a situation where you do not consider yourself free to stop working or to leave your place of work because of coercion, threats or deception.

 Due to the covert nature of the crime and low awareness it is estimated that most victims of modern slavery go undetected in Australia.
 It is important that people are aware that modern slavery exists, that they talk about it and that they know how to recognise the signs.